You know what?

 You can now freely play your favorite songs when working out as this watch has a memory of 16GB, helping you save up to 500 songs and podcasts.

-The major drawback of the Garmin Fenix 5S Plus is it’s not quite affordable, and some people may find it hard using buttons instead of a touchscreen.
+The major drawback of the Garmin Fenix 5S Plus is its price ranges are not for all, and some people may find it hard to use buttons instead of a touchscreen.

 Yet, you’ll be surprised with how much technology is packed inside.

-The Garmin Fenix 5S Plus is for those who have a bold personality and is looking for something to stand out from the competitions on the market.
+The Garmin Fenix 5S Plus is for those who have a bold personality and is looking for something to stand out from the competition on the market.